arbor-sim/arbor/doc/fileformat/nmodl.rst

-1. In Arbor, the reversal potential of an ion remains equal to its initial value (which has to be set by the user) over the entire course of the simulation, unless another mechanism which alters that reversal potential (such as ``nernst``) is explicitly selected for the cell. (see :ref:`cppcablecell-revpot` for details).
+1. In Arbor, the reversal potential of an ion remains equal to its initial value (which has to be set by the user) over the entire course of the simulation, unless another mechanism which alters that reversal potential (such as ``nernst``) is explicitly selected for the entire cell. (see :ref:`cppcablecell-revpot` for details).

 ..
 NOTE:
   This means that a user cannot indicate to use ``nernst`` to calculate the reversal potential on some regions of the cell, while other regions of the cell have a constant reversal potential.
-It's either applied on the enitre cell or not at all.
+It's either applied on the entire cell or not at all.
 This differs from NEURON's policy.

 2. In NEURON, there is a rule which is evaluated (under the hood) per section of a given